rapidsai/cuml/cpp/include/cuml/experimental/fil/README.md

   stream  // CUDA stream
 );
 ```

+**layout:** The in-memory layout of nodes in the model.
+Depending on the model,
+either `depth_first` or `breadth_first` may offer better performance.
+In general, shallow trees benefit from a `breadth_first` layout, and deep trees
+benefit from a `depth_first` layout, but this pattern is not absolute.

 **align_bytes:** If given a non-zero value, each tree will be padded to a size
 that is a multiple of this value by appending additional empty nodes.
 This